unsortedme/odin-landing-page/README.md

 # odin-landing-page

-This project is about making a landing page based on a given design, using hTML and CSS.
+This project is about making a landing page based on a given design, using HTML and CSS.